Borek78/how-to-create-pandita/index.md

 <br>
 Dear Dhammafriends,<br><br>

 My names is Dalibor and I am from the Czech Republic.
-I am creating a buddhist [YouTube channel PANDITA CZ.](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew) The channel is for czech audience.
-I am inspired by the very succesfull polish [YouTube channel Sasana.pl.](https://www.youtube.com/c/sasanaPL/featured)<br><br>
+I am creating a Buddhist [YouTube channel PANDITA CZ.](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew) The channel is for Czech audience.
+I am inspired by the very succesfull Polish [YouTube channel Sasana.pl.](https://www.youtube.com/c/sasanaPL/featured)<br><br>

 I created this blog to communicate with my Dhammafriends from abroad.
 Perhaps it will also help me to share some of my experiences.<br><br>

-I am also writing a czech version of this blog.
+I am also writing a Czech version of this blog.
 It is still very incomplete.
 The template is the same but the content is not identical. <br><br>

 Best regards,<br><br>